jahkeup/bottlerocket/packages/ecs-agent/README.md

 * CNI plugins are not yet packaged - This means that awsvpc mode and AppMesh are both currently unsupported.
 * Logging is currently set to `debug` to assist with development.
-* The systemd unit contains many `ExecStartPre`/`ExecStartPost` commands, with little explanation or infrastructure.
-One `ExecStopPost` command depends on `/bin/sh`, which is not available in Bottlerocket or compatible with our goals for Bottlerocket.
+* The systemd unit contains many `ExecStartPre`/`ExecStopPost` commands, with little explanation or infrastructure.
+The `ExecStartPre` commands should probably be run exactly once, and the `ExecStopPost` commands probably shouldn't ever run.